androi7/eventplanner/README.md

 ## Bugs
-- When the user creates a new event, then it's not automatically showing that the creator of the event is directly member of it.
+- When the user creates a new event, then it's not automatically showing that the creator of the event is member of it until page is refreshed.